kudlai/survey-deployment/README.md

 ## mysql container
 The container uses official [mysql](https://hub.docker.com/_/mysql/) image.

-It has one anonymous volume mounted to /var/lib/mysql to obtain persistency of data.
+It has one anonymous volume mounted to /var/lib/mysql in order to obtain persistency of data.

 The container exposes port 3306 to internal network.